-2. Kirstenbosch National Botanical Garden, Cape Town, South Africa
+3. Kirstenbosch National Botanical Garden — Cape Town, South Africa

-3. Jardim Botânico do Rio de Janeiro, Brazil
+4. Jardim Botânico do Rio de Janeiro — Rio de Janeiro, Brazil

 Less than an hour outside the built-up beach resort of Pattaya, this serene plant sanctuary is a marvel of European-style gardens ornamented with Thai architectural elements.
 Start with the French, Italian, and Stonehenge Gardens, then check out the bonsais, bromeliads, and topiary.
 Hit the site’s signature Cycad Valley to see ancient plants, and if you want more, check out the Cycad Conservation Center.
 There’s a lot to discover at Nong Nooch and a few fun surprises in store, like the chance to walk among life-size recreations of the fearsome T-Rex, triceratops, and other dinosaurs.
 The entry fee is 500 Thai baht, or around $15.

 At 147 acres, the Peradeniya Botanical Gardens are the largest of their kind in Sri Lanka.
 Trees steal the show here, from 130-foot-tall bamboo to rows of royal palms to a massive Javan fig tree with a web of thick branches twisting overhead.
 As flowers go, Peradeniya is famous for its orchid collection, but there are currently 4,000-plus species under cultivation here.
 Don’t miss the Spice Garden with its cinnamon, pepper, cardamom, and nutmeg plants, including nutmeg trees dating back to the 1840s.
-Entry is about $9 for adults, $4 for children under 12.
+Entry is about 2000 Sri Lankan rupees ($11) for adults and 1000 rupees ($5.50) for children under 12.